 Quality Standards for written policy and other advice

 These standards will help you assess and improve the quality of your agency's written policy and other advice, and whether it is fit for purpose.
-The advice may be for a minister, Cabinet, or other decision-makers, and may be jointly provided with other agencies.
-Depending on the issue and the nature of the advice the paper provides, sometimes not all of the standards will be applicable.
+The advice may be for a minister, Cabinet, or other decision makers, and may be jointly provided with other agencies.
+Depending on the issue and the nature of advice the paper provides, sometimes not all standards will be applicable.
 Oral advice should also meet the spirit of these standards, but not necessarily their detail.

 Purpose, context, priorities, and connections across government are clear